Miloupost1988/challenges/backend/UploadApi/README.md

 Your task is to create a restful JSON backend API with Ruby.
 Users should be able to upload files and manage them.

-"MUST Features" is the minimum needed to consider the task completed.
+**MUST** Features is the minimum needed to consider the task completed.

-"CAN Features" is extras that are on top of the minimum and are extra point during evaluation.
+**CAN** Features is extras that are on top of the minimum and are extra point during evaluation.

 ## MUST Features